Solina Chau

-Solina Chau Hoi Shuen (born 1961) is a billionaire businesswoman in Hong Kong, a business partner in the Cheung Kong Group, and the director of the Li Ka Shing Foundation.
-She is also a major stockholder in Tom.com, a publication and advertising company in the People's Republic of China, and ChromaDex in the United States.
+Solina Holly Chau Hoi Shuen (周凱旋; born July 1961) is a Hong Kong billionaire investor, businesswoman, and philanthropist.
+She is a close associate of Li Ka-shing, having co-founded Li-backed venture capital firm Horizon Ventures in 2002, serving as director of the Li Ka Shing Foundation, and being a business associate of his conglomerate Cheung Kong Holdings.
+Her major investments include shareholding in Tom.com and ChromaDex.

 Early life and education

 Chau was born in 1961 to a British Hong Kong small-time businessman.
 She attended the prestigious Diocesan Girls' School in British Hong Kong, where she was elected junior house captain.
 She sat the Hong Kong Certificate of Education Examination in 1978 and graduated in 1979.
 She went on to continue her education in Sydney, Australia at the University of New South Wales.

 Career

 After living in Australia, Chau lived and worked in London for a short period of time in the 1980s.
-During the late 1980s, she befriended Debbie Chang, who would eventually become one of her longest running business partners.
+During the late 1980s, she befriended Debbie Chang Pui Vee, who would eventually become one of her longest running business partners.

 Chau's first notable achievement within Hong Kong business circles was winning a project to build the Oriental Square in downtown Beijing in 1993.
 This project and many others during her early career were accomplished in collaboration with former Hong Kong chief executive Tung Chee-hwa, Debbie Chang's cousin.
 Chau also met Li Ka-shing around this time, and the two would later become known for their close companionship and various business partnerships.

 In 1999, with Li's help, Chau set up Tom, a Chinese language media company, as a Cayman Island registered limited company as a minority (40%) partner together with Hutchison Whampoa and Cheung Kong Holdings in a series of transactions which netted her an estimated US$11 million in cash even before the company began to trade.
 When Tom was listed on the Hong Kong Stock Exchange, Chau's investment in Tom grew to UCS$1.63 billion, making her the second-richest woman in Hong Kong at the time.

 In 2002, Chau invested RMB ¥ 1 million into an interactive voice-recognition service provider, Beijing Leitingwuji Network Technology Company Limited (北京雷霆无极网络科技有限公司).
 In September 2003, before the company was even profitable, she sold it to TOM Group for the sum of US$132 million.
 Its subsidiary TOM Online was then separately listed on the Growth Enterprise Market of the Hong Kong Stock Exchange in early 2004.
 Chau remained a 9.998% shareholder in Tom Online until 12 March 2007, when Tom Group announced an offer for the outstanding shares in Tom Online, to take the company private.
 Chau also has a 24% stake in TOM Group prior to the announcement.